 At Summer House Soaps we take our responsibility to the environment seriously.
 We know our business operates in a fragile local ecosystem - the Cape and Islands - and also in a complex, troubled global environment.
 We do everything we can to be earth-friendly in our material sourcing and manufacturing processes.

 We are currently undergoing the review process for Cape and Islands Green Level 1 Certification.

 We also support a number of local environmental organizations with direct or in-kind contributions, including Barnstable Lands Trust.

 We recycle as much as humanly possible: paper, cardboard, plastic, glass, and metals.

-We have reduced soap waste to almost nothing in the past three years by 1. resizing our molds to reduce soap trimmings, 2. putting 90% of the trimmings into our popular bargain bags.
-3. using smaller scraps not suitable for Bargain Bags in our new Beach Glass soap.
-The Beach Glass soap also uses up liquid pot scrapings that were once thrown out.
+We have reduced soap waste to almost nothing by 1. resizing our molds to reduce soap trimmings, 2. putting 90% of the trimmings into our popular bargain bags.
+3. using smaller scraps not suitable for Bargain Bags in our Beach Glass soap and Art Bars.
+These soaps also use up liquid pot scrapings that were once thrown out.

 We donate scrap from our handcrafted wrapping papers to local artists and crafters.

 The plastic buckets our oils come in are donated to local farmers, who use them for a variety of purposes, including sale of composted manure.

 We pack our shipments in second-hand packing materials (primarily Styrofoam packing peanuts) that have been donated to us by local businesses.